-Businesses that produce hazardous waste must follow certain federal and state laws and regulations.
-The laws and regulations that apply to you depend on the amount and type of hazardous waste your business generates.
+Businesses producing hazardous waste must follow certain federal and state laws and regulations.
+The laws and regulations applying to those businesses depend on the amount and type of hazardous waste generated.
 There are three waste generator categories:

-- Generate less than 100 kilograms (kg) (220 pounds) of hazardous waste in one calendar month, and
+- Generate 100 kilograms (kg) (approximately 220 pounds) or less of hazardous waste in one calendar month

-- Generate less than 1 kg (2.2 pounds) of acutely hazardous waste in one calendar month.
+- Generate 1 kg (approximately 2.2 pounds) or less of acutely hazardous waste in one calendar month

-- Generate less than 1 kg (2.2 pounds) of acutely hazardous waste in one calendar month.
+- Generate 1 kg (approximately 2.2 pounds)or less of acutely hazardous waste in one calendar month

-- Do not accumulate 1,000 kg of hazardous waste or 1 kg of acute hazardous waste at any one time.
+- Accumulate less than 1 kg of acute hazardous waste at any one time

 Change in Generator Status

 Businesses generating or accumulating greater than100 kg of hazardous waste, or 1 kg or more of acutely hazardous waste, are required to register with the Missouri Department of Natural Resources.
 According to 10 CSR 25-5.262(2)(A)3.B., those businesses are also required to complete and file an updated Notification of Regulated Waste Activity(NORWA) form (MO 780-1164), whenever there is any change in: